 However, if the decision is still not changed, you can file a new application by correcting the previous mistakes.

 Can I extend my UK standard visitor visa?

-Yes, you can apply for an extension of your Standard Visitor Visa only when:
+Yes, you can apply for an extension of your UK Tourist Visa or Standard Visitor Visa only when:

 - Your total time spent in the UK is less than 6 months.